 "I waited until she, you know, was off on her own.
 I came up and started talking," he continued.
 "Then I asked her to come up on the little stage and dance, so we started dancing."
 His big move, he shared: "I just tried saying, 'You're beautiful.
 I'd love to get to know you,' and it went from there."

 Indeed, it did.

 By November he was so firmly entrenched, he earned an invite to Kris' 59th birthday.
-And by March, he was popping up on the family's flagship show, an entire episode dedicated to he and Kris', um, nocturnal activities. ("The bed, like, bangs up against the wall," houseguest Kim complained.
+And by March, he was popping up on the family's flagship show, an entire episode dedicated to his and Kris', um, nocturnal activities. ("The bed, like, bangs up against the wall," houseguest Kim complained.
 "And I was literally trying to pass out.")

 But those heady initial months weren't all bedroom innuendos, trips to Mexico and double dates with Kyle Richards and husband Mauricio Umansky.
 Because ever the protective daughters, Khloe and her sisters voiced objections to the man they viewed as an interloper.

-"It's so annoying that my own family is being so judgmental because all I really want to do is live my life," Kris complained to Keeping Up cameras of fighting for kids' approval.
+"It's so annoying that my own family is being so judgmental because all I really want to do is live my life," Kris complained to Keeping Up cameras of fighting for her kids' approval.